C00kie-/squirrel.lu/README.md

 🍪

-### I am an AI developer, linguist and cybersecurity trainer.
+### I am a coder, linguist and cybersecurity trainer.
 I advocate for AI education and innovation.
 Find my training and our consulting at Cubessa [here](www.cubessa.com). ###

 🥠